 b) You agree to co-operate fully with those supervising the programme on behalf of Camp America, and you agree to abide by any reasonable instructions they may give you.

 a) Camp America considers children and young people to be individual and valuable members of society who have an unconditional right to be treated with dignity and respect.
 As such they should be fully protected against any exertion of inappropriate power, whether sexual, physical or emotional.
 Relationships with campers, or with anyone under the age of 18, are strictly forbidden.
-You are not permitted to accept campers as ‘friends’ on social media.
+You are not permitted to accept campers or anyone under the age of 18 as ‘friends’ on social media.

 This is a zero tolerance policy.
 Camp America will fully support any action taken against perpetrators of abuse.

 a) You agree to abide by all lawful rules and reasonable regulations of Camp America contained herein and of the camp in which you are placed.
 Please be advised that all camps have a strict no alcohol/drugs policy.
 This is a zero tolerance policy.
 Camps will also have no smoking policies that may extend to local towns as well as camp grounds, most camps also operate a curfew requiring you to return to camp by a deadline when on time off.
 If you break any of these rules you will be required to leave camp immediately and will be responsible for your own costs and for any costs incurred by Camp America through non-payment or reduced payment of fees by the camp.
 It is illegal to buy, consume or be in possession of alcohol under the age of 21 in the USA.

 In line with standard protocols when working with children and vulnerable adults, participants are expected to ensure all social media accounts are set to private prior to departure to the US.
 Participants are required to supply personal social media accounts as part of the visa application process and the US Embassy may use this information to determine suitability for the programme.